git-ecosystem/git-credential-manager/docs/linux-fromsrc-uninstall.md

 ## Linux Mint

 **Note:** If you had a pre-existing installation of dotnet when you ran the install from source script that was not located at `~/.dotnet`, you will need to modify the first command below to point to the custom install location.
-If you would like to remove the specific version of dotnet that the script installed and keep other versions, you can do so with [these instructions](https://docs.microsoft.com/en-us/dotnet/core/install/remove-runtime-sdk-versions?pivots=os-linux#uninstall-net).
+If you would like to remove the specific version of dotnet that the script installed and keep other versions, you can do so with [these instructions][uninstall-dotnet].

 ```console
 sudo rm -rf ~/.dotnet &&